SenecaCountyOhio/SenCO-GIS-Guide/Guides/2020LandUpdate.md

 Auditor to perform a large update of the Land Use & Cover GIS layer.
 The original land use dataset was developed by analyzing each parcel and referencing aerial imagery and other more generalized datasets.
-Because the individual components were not mapped separately, revising and mass updating this information will be a manual process.
+Because the individual components were not mapped separately, revising and updating this information will be a manual process.
 Looking forward, I have outlined a few ways to both update the dataset in 2020, as well as develop a system to make the information easily updatable in the future.
-Generally, I consider the new system a "deconstructed" GIS layer, that is made up of many manageable components that are independent of one another, but can also be quickly combined or "reconstructed" for tax valuations.
+Generally, I consider the new system a "deconstructed" GIS layer that is made up of many manageable components that are independent of one another, yet can be quickly combined or "reconstructed" for tax valuations.
 The following is an outline of the different aspects of the GIS layer that should be updated.

 ## Ditch/Hydrography
 Ditches and Hydrography are currently the same land code since they are valued